ZaibZubair/Data-Visualization-Using-Tableau/README.md

 __Tableau__ is a data visualization tool that allows to make visualizations of the data in seconds.
 It turns the data into insights that drive action.
 It is also famous for making __dashboards__ which give you at a glance views of key business metrics or indicators real time.
 It can help anyone see and understand their data.
 The __stories__ are also quite helpful in presenting your data to your audience in a sequence that makes it most likely that they will arrive at the same conclusion you did when they look at your data.

-In this project, we are analyzing and visualizing the salary dataset.The description of the data set is mentioned in the file 'Salary_Dataset_Description'.
-Following are different tableau worksheets with different type of visualizations performed on the dataset:
+In this project, we are analyzing and visualizing the salary dataset.
+The description of the data set is mentioned in the file _'Salary_Dataset_Description'_.The Excel files used for the visualization are _price_parity.xlxs_ and _salary_data_states_corrected (1)_.
+Following are brief description of different tableau worksheets with different type of visualizations performed on the dataset:

 * In _'Median Wage Per Subgroup'_ file, we created a basic __bar chart__ to see how median paid wages per year varies for different job subgroups.